eglassman/cool-papers/defs.md

 ###### Inductive Learning Hypothesis
 "Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
 [1]

-~~#### abductive

-- "starts with an observation then seeks to find the simplest and most likely explanation" [7]
-- "inference to the best explanation" [7]
-- "the use of a known rule to explain an observation [but] can lead to false conclusions if other rules explaining the observation are not taken into account" [7]
-- "formally equivalent to the logical fallacy of affirming the consequent"

-##### Examples

-- (Known rule) if it rains, the grass is wet
-- (Observation) the grass is wet
-- (Explanation by abduction) it has rained
-- (Failure mode: not taking other rules into account)
-	- (Other rule) if the sprinklers were recently on, the grass is wet
-	- (Alternative explanation) the sprinklers were recently on

-##### Uses
-- Employed frequently by diagnostic expert systems~~

 ### Human

 ### Statistical